-The period between 1st April and 30th June was closed to the Live Wrasse Pot Fishery.
+The period between 1st April and 30th June will be closed to the live wrasse pot fishery.

 5. Minimum and maximum conservation reference sizes

 To introduce Minimum and Maximum Conservation Reference Sizes for five species of wrasse:

 - a.
 Ballan and cuckoo wrasse less than 150mm or greater than 230mm - b.
 Corkwing, rock cook and goldsinny wrasse less than 120mm or greater than 230mm